Swapnull/XMLParser/README.md

 I was not allowed to use the Java collection classes.

 As an extention I decided to use the Swing GUI toolkit to make this into a better looking application.

+##To do List
+---

+- check see if milestone already has xml:id.
+If it does then do not add it.
+-